 The Hostile Office

-Immigration Raids + Enforcement
+Immigration Raids and Enforcement

 Immigration raids are a fear mechanism.
 They are a form of racist State intimidation and divide racialised communities.

 Our Immigration Raids: An Anatomy of Racist Intimidation report dissects the secretive and opaque nature of Immigration Enforcement’s intelligence gathering, guidance on multi-agency operations and police cooperation.
 Raids also have a disproportionate impact on racialised communities and act as a method to divide or intimidate migrants and People of Colour while making millions in civil penalties in the process.
+For a more accessible and printer friendly version of the report, click here.

 Mapping the raids by nationality and location